Kakkanad

+Kakkanad is a suburb in Kochi, Kerala, located 7 km east of the city centre.
+The term is used to refer to an area covering Thrikkakara municipality and the built-up areas in the western parts of the adjoining Kunnathunad grama panchayat.

-Kakkanad is a major industrial and residential region in the city of Kochi in Kerala, India.
-It is situated in the eastern part of the city and houses the Cochin Special Economic Zone, Infopark, Smart City and KINFRA Export Promotion Industrial Park.
+Kakkanad is a region of great economic importance within the larger Kochi metropolis.
+It houses multiple industrial and IT projects including the Cochin Special Economic Zone, Infopark, Smart City and KINFRA Export Promotion Industrial Park.
 It is also the administrative headquarters of the District of Ernakulam.

-In the democratic local government, Kakkanad is part of Thrikkakara Municipality.
-The district office is located in Kakkanad.
-The collectorate of Ernakulam district is also located here.